 - Sleep and Renew: Used for both falling and staying asleep, the gentle “Sleep and Renew” improves the parasympathetic nervous system’s ability to help you feel sleepy and drift off to sleep.

 I decided to to help me reduce anxiety and chronic pain and improve my sleep.
 After several months of daily wear, I have indeed found that wearing the Apollo Neuro before bed helps me fall asleep.
 Both the Relax & Unwind mode and Sleep & Renew mode seem to lull me into sleepiness.
 I fall asleep much faster than I used to, averaging about 1/3 the length of time it used to take.
-That said, I do have a significant complaint about the device.
+That said, I do have a complaint about the device.
 The Apollo Neuro sleep modes only run for a maximum of two hours, so it can help you fall asleep but does little to facilitate staying asleep.
-Moreover, there is no way to control it to turn the sleep mode back on besides using the app.
-Therefore, if you are having difficulty sleeping at night, you have to engage with your phone to reactivate the device.
-This is problematic because even with the blue light-blocking filter on my phone, turning it on at night disrupts my sleep.
+However, if you are having difficulty sleeping at night, you can reactivate the last mode you were on (in this case, Sleep and Renew) simply by pressing the two buttons on the side, which saves you the disruption on having to engage with your phone to reactivate the device.

 At this point, I have tried all of the different modes and used them on numerous occasions.
 I find that in general, the modes do improve what they are intended to improve.
 My focus is better, my mind seems more clear, and I can relax and unwind much better when wearing the device for these purposes.
 I have not yet noticed an alleviation in chronic pain, though feelings of anxiety seem much attenuated.

-Besides the inability to directly control the device on the Apollo Neuro itself, and the limited duration of certain modes before you have to reset them in the app, my only other complaint is that the strap is too large for small wrists.
+Besides the limited duration of certain modes before you have to reset them, my only other complaint is that the strap is too large for small wrists.
 They sell a smaller strap, but that has to be purchased separately.

 The is rather high at $349.
 So far, it certainly seems helpful, but the overall value and whether it’s worth the money will likely depend on your particular needs and whether chronic stress is indeed a burden you face.
 The good news is that all purchases are backed by a 60-day money-back guarantee, which means you have a decent amount of time to give it a try.